CraigAdlam/housemate/README.md

 #### userlogin.py
 This module allows the user to login with their created credentials by entering their username and password.
 These credentials are then encrypted with a hash function to be matched with the hash values that were stored after creating the profile.

-- `login_get_file_path` -- determines the `file_path` in which the `user_profiles.csv` file will be stored
+- `login_get_file_path` -- determines the `file_path` to save the `user_profiles.csv` file for storage
-- `view_profile` -- allows the user to view their profile information (i.e., name, age etc.) - username and password are displayed as hash values
+- `view_profile` -- allows the user to view their profile information - username and password are displayed as hash values
-- `edit_profile` -- allows the user to edit their profile by selecting which attribute to edit - user is exited to the main menu to login if the username or password are changed
+- `edit_profile` -- allows the user to edit their profile - must re-login if the username or password are changed
-- `delete_profile` -- allow the user to delete their profile completely from the dataframe and CSV, in which they are exited from the profile menu to the main menu
+- `delete_profile` -- allow the user to delete their profile completely - exited from the profile menu to the main menu

 #### security.py
 The security.py module ensures that the sensitive user attributes, such as username and password, are encrypted using a hash function for storage and validating credentials when logging in.

-- `stringHash` -- converts the username and password into hash values with the use of a custom hash function for encryption
+- `string_hash` -- converts username and password into hash values with the use of a custom hash function for encryption
-- `reverseHash` -- converts the hashed values for username and password back into the original string in case of forgotten usernames or passwords (on the back end)
+- `reverse_hash` -- converts hashed values for username and password back into the original string - for forgotten usernames or passwords
-- `check_credentials` -- utilizes the `string_hash` function above to validate login credentials (i.e., username and password) by matching the converted hash value with the hash value stored in the `user_profiles.csv` file
+- `check_credentials` -- utilizes the `string_hash` function above to validate login credentials with the hash values stored in the `user_profiles.csv` file

 ## Standalone Module:
 #### housemate.py